Odo Ere: Marriage customs

 b.
-The traditional wedding or engagement stage: The is the second stage of marriage during which the husband and his family are expected to bring some wedding items, gifts and bride price to the family of the bride consisting of the bride's parents, extended family members and members of the clan (Ọmo̩ ẹbi or Ọmo̩ ẹlẹbi) of the bride and family friends.
+The traditional wedding or engagement stage: This is the second stage of marriage during which the husband and his family are expected to bring some wedding items, gifts and bride price to the family of the bride consisting of the bride's parents, extended family members and members of the clan (Ọmo̩ ẹbi or Ọmo̩ ẹlẹbi) of the bride and family friends.
 If the engagement ceremony is elaborate in form, it may be conducted by two women called Alaga Iduro (coordinating for the groom's family) and Alaga Ijokoo (coordinating for the bride's family) that add humour, fun, various musical performances to the traditional marriage.
 The symbolic traditional payment of bride price (Owo-ori) that is called wife money which is usually paid just before the wedding ceremony, in Odo Ere Owo-ori does not amount to purchasing the bride by the groom as the Yoruba people do not put a monetary value on the heads of their daughters in the form of bride price.
 The concept of a bride in the tradition of Odo Ere people is that a good wife is a priceless woman.
 The payment of bride price in Odo Ere serves some crucial functions; it is symbolic of a legitimate union, a complete acceptance and naturalizing exercise which establishes a woman's sense of honour and pride of belonging to her new family.
 In a few cases, the bride's parents may collect the bride price or dowry from the groom's family.
 In many families after the offer of the bride price by the groom's father and the acceptance of the bride price (Owo-ori) by the bride's father, the bride's father may immediately return the bride price to the parents of the groom in the public glare, usually accompanied with an emphatic statement that they do not sell their daughter to the groom, but out of genuine love and friendliness, they have given the bride out in marriage to the groom to love, care for and treat with respect as the weaker sex.